end-9214/sea_sense_india_mobile_application_backend_model/README.md

 # Beach Activity Level Prediction

-This package uses ZenML and MLflow to train and track a model that predicts the activity level at a beach based on various environmental factors.
+This package uses MLflow to track a model that predicts the activity level at a beach based on various environmental factors.

 ## Setup

 1. Install the required packages:
     ```bash
-    pip install zenml mlflow torch pandas scikit-learn
+    pip install mlflow torch pandas scikit-learn
     ```

-2. Run the setup script to initialize ZenML and start the MLflow server:
+2. Run the setup script to initialize and start the MLflow server:
     ```bash
     python setup.py
     ```